Elinayap/CW2024/README.md

 2.	**takeDamage() class:**
 Updated the class to only take damage if the shield is not visible.
 To ensure the boss does not take damage when there is shield.
+---
+### **5.5 Unexpected Problems**
+#### **Java JDK Issue:**
+After downloading the Java JDK provided by my lecturer, I was unable to use it in IntelliJ as it displayed an error stating that the Java JDK was not found.
+To resolve this, I downloaded a JDK from Temurin Eclipse, which successfully allowed me to run my game.
+However, after adding the sound file, I encountered issues and was unable to run the game.
+I then decided to try Visual Studio Code to run my game, and it successfully built and ran without any problems.
+I believe this is due to the built-in functions available in Visual Studio Code, as I did not need to download any additional tools for it to work.
+But after completing half of the game, I can rerun the game using IntelliJ.